Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: Control

 \subsection{The estimator and controller gain matrices}

-The gain matrix $\mathbf L$ for AE is designed by solving the following Ricatti equation:
+The gain matrix $\mathbf L$ for AE is designed by solving the following Riccati equation for $\mathbf Y$:

-The gain matrix $\mathbf K$ for ME is designed by solving the following Ricatti equation:
+The gain matrix $\mathbf K$ for ME is designed by solving the following Riccati equation for $\mathbf X$:

-where $\mathbf{R} = \alpha^2\mathbf{I}$.
-The principle of separation for estimation and control states that the independently designed $\mathbf L$ and $\mathbf K$ are still optimal when combined \cite{kalman1960contributions}.
+where $\mathbf{I}$ is the identity matrix.
+The principle of separation for estimation and control states that the independently designed $\mathbf L$ and $\mathbf K$ are still optimal when combined \citep{kalman1960contributions}.
 Therefore, we do not have to find them again for IO.